yicui/BitTube-on-Flash/README.md

 Getting it to work
 ------------------
 Digging into the source code you will find two directories: server and client-side player.
 I made the server an AIR application, only because it enables the "Local File" option to access local file system.
-Those nice charts are not drawn by me, but [Flash Open Chart](http://teethgrinder.co.uk/open-flash-chart/).
-It's up to you to include it as a SWC or just add its source code to the project.
+Those nice-looking charts are not drawn by me, but [Flash Open Chart](http://teethgrinder.co.uk/open-flash-chart/).
+It's up to you to include it as a SWC or just directly add its source code to the project.

 The player.fla under the root directory provides a simple template to compile the player source code into SWF.
 I used Flash CS5.
 Feel free to use your own FLA as long as it has all the necessary buttons: play, stop, pause, volume up/down,